Zweihander-Main/docker/anki-sync-server/README.md

 Security is your problem: this normally runs on an unencrypted port 8080.
 Setting up a reverse proxy with HTTPS is recommended.
 Sample configs below.

 Set the `Self-hosted sync server` option under `Preferences -> Syncing` on Desktop.
-Point AnkiDroid to the same URL plus `/sync/` and `/msync/` (check the above documentation, this may change in the future).
+For AnkiDroid, use the same URL (with trailing slash) for the main sync URL and add `/msync/` for the media URL (check the above documentation, this may change in the future).
 Make sure you set the protocol (`http://`) whenever you enter this address.

 ### One-liner